WHO, 'Hand hygiene saves millions of lives every year' - Lifestyles - Breaking Latest News

-“Hand hygiene, when done at the right times and in the right way, saves millions of lives every year.”
+(ANSA) – ROME, 02 MAY – “Hand hygiene, if performed at the right times and in the correct way, saves millions of lives every year”.
 And it’s also “a smart investment that delivers an outstanding return on every dollar invested.”
 This is the appeal of the World Health Organization which, in view of the World Hand Hygiene Day on 5 May, highlights how, in this field, “progress is slow overall”.

 The current one, underlines the WHO, “is a critical moment in which countries around the world must take advantage of the lessons of the Covid pandemic to accelerate the implementation of the lessons and fill the gaps in infection prevention and control”.
 The theme of the campaign for World Hand Hygiene Day 2023, which will be spread on social media with the hashtag #handhygiene #cleanhands is: “we give hand hygiene top priority”.